Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Appendix

 \subsection{Proof of Theorem \ref{noiseless}}

 Our proof follows a similar structure to those seen in other papers that analyze low-density parity check (LDPC) codes.
-First, we find the general distribution of check nodes in the graph and show that the expected number of Fourier coefficients not recovered converges to 0 given sufficient samples.
-Then, we use a martingale argument to show that the number of Fourier coefficients not recovered converges to its mean.
-Lastly, we show that peeling is always possible by showing that any subset of the variable nodes makes an expander graph.
+First, we find the general distribution of check nodes in the graph and show that the expected number of Fourier coefficients not recovered converges to 0 given sufficient samples (Lemmas \ref{lemma: poisson-distribution-lemma} and \ref{lemmma: bound conditional mean}).
+Then, we use a martingale argument to show that the number of Fourier coefficients not recovered converges to its mean (Lemmas \ref{azuma-finite-difference}, \ref{azuma final}, and \ref{tree-neighborhood}).
+Lastly, we show that peeling is always possible by showing that any subset of the variable nodes makes an expander graph (Lemma \ref{expander probability}).
+We use the matrix constructions for the case of $0 \leq \delta \leq 1/3,$ but similar constructions can be found for the less sparse regime in Section B.3 of \cite{li2015spright}.
+We assume that the subsampling matrices $\mathbf{M}_c$ are constructed as

 \begin{lemma} Let $c$ be an arbitrary subsampling group where the alphabet subset is defined as seen in Equation (\ref{alphabet-subset}).
 Then, the fraction of edges connected to check nodes in $c$ with degree $j$ can be written as: